ENT & Audiology

 What will happen at my appointment?

-The Audiologist will go through your completed questionnaire which is attached.
+The Audiologist will go through your completed questionnaire, which is attached.
 A pressure test will be carried out of your ears to ensure that your eardrums are normal.
 This is a simple test and will not cause any discomfort.
 If there is a problem with this test the VNG will not be carried out, and an appointment will be made for you to see the ENT doctor.

-The VNG test is divided into three parts.
-The Doctor does not always request all three parts of the test.
-For the tests a set of goggles is placed over your eyes.
+For the test, a set of goggles is placed over your eyes.
 These goggles have cameras in them to record your eye movements, you will also be asked to lie down on a bed, throughout the three parts of the test.
 It is important that you keep your eyes opened during the test.
 The test is carried out in darkness.
 The reason for this is that if you are dizzy you will focus on an item to stop the dizziness, if the room is in darkness you are not able to do this, therefore allowing the cameras to record your eye movement.

 EYE TRACKING: The room will be in darkness and you will be requested to follow lights on a light bar.
 It is important in this part of the test, that you track the moving lights, with your eyes and do not move your head.

-POSITIONAL TESTING: Again the room will be in darkness.
+POSITIONAL TESTING: Again, the room will be in darkness.
 You will be moved into various positions on the bed.

 CALORIC TESTING: This part of the test takes the longest time.
-This is where we irrigate your ears with water which creates a dizzy spell.
+This is where we irrigate your ears with water, which creates a dizzy spell.

+Your body is at a constant temperature of 37 degrees centigrade.
+We initially irrigate water into one of your ears at 44 degrees centigrade, which is 7 degrees above your body’s temperature.
+You may feel that the water is very warm, but it is 7 degrees centigrade above your body temperature and gives an illusion of being very warm.
 We irrigate your ear canal for 30 seconds.
 During this time you may start to feel dizzy, the dizziness will last only for a few minutes; it will give the sensation of being on a merry-go-round.
-Again you will be in darkness and we will request that you keep your eyes open so that the cameras can record your eye movements.
+Again, you will be in darkness and we will request that you keep your eyes open so that the cameras can record your eye movements.
 We then repeat in your other ear.
 We then decrease the temperature of the water to 30 degrees centigrade and repeat the procedure on both ears.
 You have a short rest between each irrigation, before we start the next side.

 Eustachian tube dysfunction